scality/cosi-driver/docs/Usage.md

 ### 1.2 Brownfield: Using an Existing Bucket

 Brownfield provisioning allows you to manage an **already-existing** S3 bucket in Kubernetes.

-> Note: For brownfield scenario, COSI CRs for Bucket and Access provisioning should be created in the same namespace as COSI driver and controller.

 1. **Verify Existing Bucket**